Parliamentary.ai

 Description

-The Commercial Rent (Prohibition of Upward-Only Reviews) Bill prohibits the use of upward-only rent review clauses in commercial lease agreements in England and Wales.
-This means that any clause in a lease that only allows for rent increases, and not decreases, is void.
+The bill prohibits the use of upward-only rent review clauses in commercial rent agreements in England and Wales.
+This means that future rent reviews cannot only result in rent increases.

-- Exception: The bill allows upward-only rent reviews only if the current rent is below the initial rent agreed upon in the contract, with the maximum permitted rent being the initial agreed upon rent.
+The bill includes an exception: if the current rent is below the initial rent specified in the agreement, an upward-only review is permitted until the rent reaches the initial level.

-- Definition of Commercial Rent Agreement: The bill defines a "commercial rent agreement" as a tenancy governed by Part 2 of the Landlord and Tenant Act 1954.
+The bill defines "commercial rent agreement" as a tenancy governed by Part 2 of the Landlord and Tenant Act 1954.

-- Commencement: The Act will come into force six months after it is passed.
+The act will come into force six months after it receives Royal Assent.

 Government Spending